Skip to content

 Now before you grab a bottle of your favorite name brand, be careful because labels can be deceiving.
 Real natural soap undergoes a process called saponification, which in simple terms just means the process in which triglycerides (fats) react with sodium hydroxide (lye).
 What does this process produce?
 It produces glycerol and a fatty acid salt called “soap”.
 This form of lye is the substance that makes the bar of soap hard.
 Basically this type of lye is the difference between silky lotion and a brick.
-Men like bricks.. so we make bricks.
+Because we started off as a men's grooming company we decided to make bricks.. because men like bricks.
 What does the other half - glycerol do?
 It turns out that glycerol is what makes this hard square bar function as soap.
 Who wants to use a brick that doesn't work?
 Glycerol is responsible for drawing water from the air to the skin which helps balance moisture levels and prevents signs of aging by helping skin cells mature in a proper manner.

 Okay so who cares?
 My cheap name brand soaps do the same thing right?

 Nope, it turns out that most big brand manufacturing companies extract glycerol from their “soap” products (more precisely labeled as a detergent by the FDA) and use it in other skin care products that will produce them a higher profit margin.
 They basically strip the gold out of the mine and replace it with plastic.
 This manufacturing practice has allowed them to take the most important aspect of soap and replace it with synthetic chemicals.
 For example:

 Sodium Lauryl Sulfate (SLS) is a very cheap foaming agent used in laundry detergent that they use as a replacement to mimic the natural ingredients they remove, but wait it gets worse.. unless you like to shower in a washer machine (please don't).